flipkart-incubator/jupyter_client/docs/messaging.rst

 Message type: ``execute_reply``::

     content = {
-      # One of: 'ok' OR 'error' OR 'abort'
+      # One of: 'ok' OR 'error' OR 'aborted'
       'status' : str,

       # The global kernel counter that increases by one with each request that